 Software development costs for software products incurred before establishing technological feasibility are charged to operations.
 Software development costs incurred after establishing technological feasibility are capitalized on a product by product basis until the product is available for general release to customers at which time amortization begins.
 Annual amortization, charged to cost of goods sold, is the amount computed using the ratio that current revenues for a product bear to the total current and anticipated future revenues for that product.
 In the event that future revenues are not estimable, such costs are amortized on a straight-line basis over the remaining estimated economic life of the product.
 Amortizable assets that have not yet begun to be amortized are included in Thereafter in the table above.
-For the three months ended September 30, 2018 and 2019, we capitalized software development costs in the amount of \$0.4 million and \$1.3 million, respectively.
+For the three months ended September 30, 2019 and 2020, we capitalized software development costs in the amounts of \$1.3 million and \$4.1 million, respectively.